 Yes, this is easier said than done.
-Bullies know exactly which buttons to press and the temptation to respond in kind is a difficult one to overcome.
+Bullies know exactly which buttons to press, and the temptation to respond in kind is difficult to overcome.
 If you feel the red mist descending, walk away.
-Or if that isn't possible, start counting in your head, calmly, until your anger fades.
+Or if that isn't possible, start counting in your head calmly until your anger fades.
 Remember, if you lose your temper, the bully is getting the reaction they want.
 Even more importantly, you risk creating new troubles for yourself.

 Know thy enemy

-None of us like to admit to being "victims", so bullies often get one step ahead while we're sticking our heads in the sand refusing to admit how bad the situation is becoming.
-Don't make excuses for bullies, some forms of behaviour are simply unacceptable in the workplace.
-Common actions by workplace bullies seem much more suited to the school yard -
+None of us likes to admit to being "victims", so bullies often get one step ahead while we're sticking our heads in the sand, refusing to admit how bad the situation is becoming.
+Don't make excuses for bullies; some forms of behaviour are simply unacceptable in the workplace.
+Common actions by workplace bullies seem much more suited to the schoolyard -

 Politely requesting the bullying stops